sharetribe/flex-docs/src/docs/tutorials/01-getting-started-with-ftw/index.md

   This tutorial is the place to start your journey of getting hands-on with Sharetribe Flex.
 You will learn the basic building blocks by creating an example marketplace with the Flex Template for Web (FTW).
-skills: basic command line, text editing
+skills: basic command line,text editing
 published: true
 ---